fzane/talk-ai-knowledge-work/README.md

 # Industrial-Scale Cognition

-Once we see that it's an input-output machine - ask Jensen Huang puts it a "cognitive factory" or an "AI factory" - then we should be asking how we can get the most out of it.
+Once we see that it's an input-output machine - as Jensen Huang puts it, a "cognitive factory" or an "AI factory" - then we should be asking how we can get the most out of it.

 However, the kinds of outputs that AI makes - documents, images, etc - are different.
 Every iPhone is exactly like every other iPhone - it's supposed to be!
 But every document is supposed to be unique, to say something that the other documents didn't already say, because documents are information, and information can be copied.